gumpu/FPRCade/Docs/instruction_set.md

 STO.w (n1 a1 -- )

-Stores n1 at address a1.
+Stores n1 at address locations a1 and a1+1.

-STO.l (n1 n2 a2 -- )
+STO.l (n1 n2 a1 -- )

-Stores n1 and n2 at addresses a1 and a1+2.
+Stores n1 and n2 at addresses a1 and a1+1, a1+2, and a1+3.

 ### SWAP - Swap the two top stack elements of the given stack